The Social Model of Disability

 One of the key factors surrounding the social model of disability is the distinction made between a person’s impairment and their disability.

 - Impairment means the effect upon a person in terms of their limbs, organs or mechanisms; this may also include the psychological effect upon an individual.

-- Disability is used to refer to the restrictions created and caused by society, when it does not give acknowledge or make adjustments to accommodate the needs of individuals with impairments
+- Disability is used to refer to the restrictions created and caused by society when it does not acknowledge, or make adjustments, to accommodate the needs of individuals with impairments

 - The Social Model of Disability should be used as a starting point for how society views disability, and used to continue the work towards equality.

 - The person has the impairment, but society causes the disability

 - Seeing the person first and the impairment second

 - Support to live independently is built around the person’s needs and preferences

 - Support to make informed and individual choices.
 To remain in control

 - Positive view of self.
 An automatic assumption of inclusion in social or work activity